 This list notes the titles and sponsoring Member of successful Commons and Lords private Members' bills (PMBs) since the 1983 general election.

 In the House of Commons, there are three ways a backbencher can introduce a bill:

 Government business has precedence in Parliament and the majority of bills considered by both Houses are Government bills.
 With limited time available for the consideration of PMBs, generally only bills with Government and cross-party support are successful.

-The time allocated for PMBs is given in Standing Order No. 14 (9) which governs the arrangement and timing of public and private business:
+The time allocated for PMBs in the Commons is given in Standing Order No. 14 (9) which governs the arrangement and timing of public and private business:

-The briefing on Ballot Bills in the Commons since 1997 lists the results of the Commons Members Bills Ballot and their subsequent progress.
+The list of Ballot Bills in the Commons since 1997 notes the results of the Commons Members Bills Ballot and their subsequent progress.
 See the Ballot Bills FAQ webpage for the results of the 2016-17 ballot.

-Any comments or corrections to the lists would be gratefully received and should be sent to: Parliamentary Information Lists Editor, Parliament & Constitution Centre, House of Commons, London SW1A 0AA.
+Pease send any comments or corrections to: Parliamentary Information Lists Editor, Parliament and Constitution Centre, House of Commons, London SW1A 0AA.
 Suggestions for new lists welcomed.